 One of the best qualities of biometric monitoring is that it is non-invasive, so unlike physically checking in, you do not run the risk of annoying your employees or impeding their workflow.
 This not only improves the corporate culture but also eliminates the need for further middle managers to rigorously supervise, reducing overhead.

 Depending on how thorough you want the biometric system to be, you can include multiple redundancies as well.
 These redundancies further increase the overall security of the system by placing a higher bar to circumventing the biometric system.

 It is worth noting that you should not use this system as a means to squeeze every drop from your employees or you will run into a similar situation where they resent the company.
 Granted, they will not be able to break policy in the same way, but you are likely still left in the same situation where you pay more in turnover than in employee time theft.

-A biometric system is only as good as the information provided, and NCheck systems not only offer a comprehensive report but can keep track of remote employees too.
+A biometric attendance system is only as good as the information provided, and NCheck systems not only offer a comprehensive report but can keep track of remote employees too.
 Given the current pandemic, NCheck biometric systems can identify biomarkers with a facemask as well as track potential contact to prevent the spread of COVID-19.